maptiler/maptiler-maps-in-react/README.md

   npm run dev
 ```

 6. You will find your app on the address http://localhost:5173/.
-Now, you should see the map in your browser.
+Now you should see the map in your browser.

-## Episode specific
+## Episode specific instructions
+Use the information below to help you complete the YouTube Tutorials.

 #### E1 - Map in react js with geojson data